The situation at the front — more than 60 battles took place between the AFU and the Russian Army — online.ua

 Points of attention

+- More than 60 battles and clashes have occurred between the Armed Forces of Ukraine and the Russian Army on the front today.

-- The Ukrainian defense forces have successfully repelled numerous attacks and breakthrough attempts by the Russian Army in various directions, including Kharkiv, Kupyansk, Lymansk, Siversk, Kramatorsk, Toretsk, Pokrovsky, Novopavlovsk, Gulyaipilsk, Orekhovsk, and Kursk.
+- Ukrainian defenders have successfully repelled numerous enemy attacks in areas such as Kharkiv, Kupyansk, Lymansk, Siversk, Kramatorsk, and others.

-- As of 16:00 on May 16, 2025, the Ukrainian forces have faced a total of 61 combat clashes with the Russian Army, with ongoing battles in multiple strategic locations.

-- The defense forces are consistently holding back the enemy's assaults and airstrikes, demonstrating resilience and determination in protecting Ukrainian territory against the invaders.
+- Active hostilities continue with ongoing clashes in multiple directions, including artillery attacks and air strikes.

-In the Kharkiv direction, the Defense Forces repelled two enemy attacks near the settlement of Vovchansk, and another enemy attack is currently underway.
+In the Kharkiv direction, Ukrainian defenders repelled two attacks by the aggressor in the Vovchansk area and towards Malaya Shapkivka.

-In the Kupyansk direction, the Russian occupiers twice tried to break through our defenses towards Kolisnykovka and Novoosynovoye.
+In the Kupyansk direction, our soldiers repelled one enemy attack in the Kindrashivka area.

-In the Lyman direction, the invading army launched four attacks on Ukrainian forces' positions near the settlement of Kolodyazi and towards Olhivka, Ridkodub, and Zelenaya Dolyna.
-One battle is still ongoing.
+In the Lymansky direction, nine clashes occurred near the settlements of Ridkodub, Hrekivka, Zelena Dolyna in the direction of Novosergiivka, Olhivka, Novy Mir and in the Serebryansky forest.
+Three clashes are currently ongoing.

-In the Toretsk direction, the enemy carried out 11 assault operations in the Toretsk area and towards Diliivka, Katerynivka, and Novospassky.
-Six battles are still ongoing.
+In the Toretsk direction, the invaders attacked eight times in the areas of Diliivka, Druzhba, and Toretsk.
+Two clashes are ongoing.

-In the Pokrovsky direction, the Russian invaders made 21 attempts to push our defenders from their occupied positions.
-The defense forces are holding back the onslaught and have repelled 15 enemy attacks, six battles are still ongoing.
-The settlements of Oleksandro-Kalynove, Novoukrainka, and Shevchenko Pershe were hit by airstrikes.
+High enemy activity is currently maintained in the Pokrovsky direction.
+Clashes of varying intensity have broken out twenty-seven times today.
+Five battles are still ongoing.

-In the Novopavlivka direction, the enemy tried to break through the defense of our defenders in the areas of Konstantinopol, Shevchenko, Novoselka and towards Bahatyr and Zeleny Pole.
-The defense forces successfully repelled nine enemy assaults, two more attacks are still ongoing.
-At the same time, enemy aircraft struck the areas of the settlements of Novodarivka, Novoukrainka and Dachne.
+In the Novopavlivske direction, the aggressor tried to advance 10 times in the areas of the settlements of Bahatyr, Odradne, Shevchenko, Rivnopil, Novopil, and Zelene Pole.
+One clash is still ongoing.

-In the Orikhiv direction, the enemy attacked the positions of our defenders four times in the areas of the settlements of Shcherbaki and Maly Shcherbaki.
-The settlement of Novodarivka was hit by airstrikes.
+The occupiers have tried to advance three times towards the positions of Ukrainian units in the Chervonye area in the Hulyaipol direction, and one clash is still ongoing.
+Hulyaipol and Vysoke were hit by unguided air missiles.

+In the Orikhiv direction, enemy aircraft carried out an airstrike with the NAR on Novoandriyevka.

-Seven clashes have taken place in the Kursk direction since the beginning of the day.
-In addition, the enemy carried out four air strikes, dropping eight guided bombs, and also carried out 101 shelling of the positions of our troops and settlements, including four from multiple launch rocket systems.
+On the Kursk direction, Ukrainian defenders repelled one attack by the invaders.
+The enemy launched six air strikes, dropping 15 anti-aircraft missiles, and carried out 118 artillery attacks, including four from multiple launch rocket systems.

 More on the topic